 Industry

 Some areas may have real postdocs with institutes or companies.
 Those might or might not be holding prestige, check.
-Usually, they would pay better.
+Usually, they would pay better and have more resources (for human evaluation or GPUs) but less access to students to guide, check this as well, it changes a lot by each place.
 Apart from that, make sure what kind of postdoc are you expected to do there.
 Is it really focused on research (nothing else would count)?
 Would you be able to fill the checklist (e.g., get a meaningful letter from someone appreciated in academia)?

 TBD